FAQ

 Yes, your account information is securely transmitted through an integrated network technology solution.

-How can I save money with the new smart meters?
+How can I save money with a smart meter?

 Smart meters themselves can’t save you money; however, the information they provide can help you figure out if you are wasting water or potentially have a leak from a leaky toilet, an inefficient washing machine or shower head.
 You can then use that information to make repairs and other changes to reduce water consumptionEastside can provide specific conservation tips and advice about using water efficient devices.
 Each of these things can help you reduce your water use and, consequently, the amount of your water bill.